wd5gnr/1802black/readme.md

 Building
 ===
-Platform IO was used originally but with the blackpill it is  a problem to make the USB serial work with it.
+Platform IO was used originally but with the blackpill it is  a problem to make the USB serial work reliably with it.
 So the blackpill version uses the Arduino IDE with these settings:

 * Board: STM32 MCU Based Boards | Generic STM32F4 series
 * Board Part Number: Blackpill F401CC